TanmayPShinde/products-n-cart/readme.md

 <img width="1155" alt="image001" src="https://github.com/TanmayPShinde/products-n-cart/assets/62463484/cc7541b1-f61c-4dc6-b744-ead15d3d4d15">

 The implementation should use React and Redux (for state management).
-The coding should not only have the complete implementation but it should also represent coding best practices

-Nice to haves

-    1\.
-Unit tests

-    2\.
-Saving to Firebase \\\> Firestore

-    3\.
-Use Tailwind css for styling

 Sample screen \-- Please use your imagination to build the screen